ma-github-account/Website-Netherlands-Airports-Map/README.md

 Map functionalities:

--Zoom
+- Zoom
--Search
+- Search
--Home (back to default display)
+- Home (back to default display)
--Print
+- Print
--Fullscreen
+- Fullscreen
--Change map type
+- Change map type

 Website is interactive due to the usage of Leaflet JavaScript library.
 To display the website, please open index.html file in the internet browser.